 Illinois takes failure to adhere to visitation orders extremely seriously.
 Your ex-spouse may be charged with a misdemeanor offense and even lose custody of your children if their intentions were ill.

-At Tommalieh Law, our Illinois child custody attorneys take visitation and child custody laws seriously.
+At Tommalieh Law, our Orland Park child custody attorneys take visitation and child custody laws seriously.
 We believe every child needs the opportunity to build and maintain a relationship with both parents.
 If you're having child visitation issues, contact our family attorneys as soon as possible.

 Call us at (708) 232-0017 or submit an online form to get started with your case evaluation today.